11Valgo11/Pipe-X/README.md

 ## ***PIPEX-PROJECT 42***

+***Note: The information provieded might have wrong or unprecise information, its always on you to keep diving into the concepts, and find the real correct and precise knowledege.***

 A pipe is a mechanism or a way, that allows the output of one process, to be used as input for another process, and its commonly used in shell commands, its basic syntax goes like this

 **" command 1 | command 2 "**